Michel Debré

 Michel Jean-Pierre Debré ([miʃɛl dəbʁe]; 15 January 1912 – 2 August 1996) was the first Prime Minister of the French Fifth Republic.
 He is considered the "father" of the current Constitution of France.
 He served under President Charles de Gaulle from 1959 to 1962.
-In terms of political personality, Debré was intense and immovable and had a tendency to rhetorical extremism.
+In terms of political personality, Debré was intense and immovable and had a tendency for rhetorical extremism.

 Early life

 Debré was born in Paris, the son of Jeanne-Marguerite (Debat-Ponsan) and Robert Debré, a well-known professor of medicine, who is today considered by many to be the founder of modern pediatrics.
 His maternal grandfather was academic painter Édouard Debat-Ponsan.
 Debré's father was Jewish, and his grandfather was a rabbi.
 Debré himself was Roman Catholic.

 He studied at the Lycée Montaigne and then at the Lycée Louis-le-Grand, obtained a diploma from the École Libre des Sciences Politiques, and a PhD in Law from the University of Paris.
 He then became a Professor of Law at the University of Paris.
 He also joined the École des Officiers de Réserve de la Cavalerie (Reserve Cavalry-Officers School) in Saumur.
 In 1934, at the age of twenty-two, Debré passed the entrance exam and became a member of the Conseil d'État.
 In 1938, he joined the staff of the Economy Minister Paul Reynaud.